audioxide/data/data/posts/20200601-funnyfarm-vii.md

   <figcaption></figcaption>
 </figure>

-When the Band with No Name pulled up outside the hotel they were greeted by a man clothed entirely in resplendent purple.
-With his waistcoat and bow tie and top hat and Cheshire Cat grin he looked like a dandy who’d been put through a strict regimen of hallucinogens.
+When the Band with No Name pulled up outside the hotel they were greeted by a man clothed entirely in resplendent turqoise.
+With his waistcoat and bow tie and top hat and Cheshire Cat grin he looked like a dandy put through a strict regimen of hallucinogens.
 That wasn’t far off the truth.

 As they disembarked he stooped low before them in mock gentility, brandishing his hat in a silk gloved hand.

-‘Greetings, lady and gentleman,’ the man said.
+‘Greetings, lady and gentlemen,’ the man said.
 His voice was greasy with trust money and the band members’ natural northern hostilities were immediately riled.

 ‘Who are you?’
 Hazard said.